qq15725/modern-renderer/README.md

 - All operations return WebGL native objects (no additional encapsulation)

-- Automatically adapted to webgl2
+- Automatically adapted to WebGL or WebGL2 (default)

 - Cache WebGL state to avoid unwanted GPU communication